safespring/docs/content/storage/cyberduck.md

 ![Add config](/images/cyberduckadd.png)

-Enter URL and access_key.
+Enter the URL s3-archive.api.cloud.ipnett.se and your access_key.
 The secret_key will be asked on first connect and stored in the system keyring (for Mac at least).

 ![Create config](/images/cyberduck1.png)